 Coming Soon: FSPCA Preventative Controls for Human Food Course

 Impact Washington now offers training to manufacturers for Preventative Controls for Human Food Course including pre-requisite courses for small businesses.
-Our next FSPCA Preventative Controls for Animal Food class is scheduled for the end of February 2017, more information coming soon!
+Our next FSPCA Preventative Controls for Animal Food class is scheduled for the end of February 2017 and in April 2017, more information coming soon!

 “The Impact Washington team provided more assistance than they were originally contracted for, adding increased value while providing insight and guidance.
 They have become more than just a vendor.
 They have become our partner in business and continuous improvement.”

 Greg Konkol / Accra-Fab / Libery Lake, WA

 Foodborne illnesses and diseases affect millions of Americans each year—a stark public health reality that prompted the passing of the Food Safety Modernization Act (FSMA), which was signed into law by President Obama in 2011.
 FSMA marks the most significant food safety reform measure since the passing of the Food, Drug, and Cosmetic Act in 1938.
 It has a dramatic impact on food processing manufacturers and producers in Washington state and the rest of the U.S. by focusing on preventative measures rather than contamination response.